materialsproject/MPContribs/docs/portal.md

 The MPContribs [Portal](https://portal.mpcontribs.org) contains an entry for every contributed dataset which links to the respective landing pages.
 Each entry also includes the project title, its authors, and a small preview icon.
 Project description and author list can be search for keywords to reduce the list of displayed entries.
+Each project/dataset can contain many contributions for an MP material or composition.
 Browsing contributions across datasets/projects as well as materials can be done with the [Contribution Cards Explorer](#contribution-cards-explorer).
 The key to authenticate against the MPContribs [API](/api) is shown on the user's dashboard.